IN.gov - Skip Navigation

 Hyperchlorination to kill Cryptosporidium

-Cryptosporidium (or "Crypto") is a chlorine resistant parasite that causes a diarrheal disease called Cryptosporidiosis.
+Cryptosporidium (or "Crypto") is a chlorine-resistant parasite that causes a diarrheal disease called Cryptosporidiosis.
 Even well-maintained pools, water parks, and interactive fountains can spread Crypto among swimmers.
 The Centers for Disease Control has updated recommendations for treating water venues to eliminate Crypto.
 CDC Fact Sheet on Crypto.

 Irritants (Chloramines) and Indoor Pool Air Quality

 Pool operators may be getting complaints from swimmers and pool staff about stinging eyes, nasal irritation, or difficulty breathing after being in the water or breathing the air at swimming pools, particularly indoor pools.
 New research indicates that these symptoms may be an indication of poor water and indoor air quality at the pool caused by a build-up of irritants, known as chloramines, in the water and air.
 This website from the Centers for Disease Control provides information on this topic.
-See the ISDH fact sheet Indoor Pools-Trichloramine Problem - [PDF 21 KB] for more information.

 Recreational Water Illnesses